 Don’t all healthcare professionals sound like a stuck record?
 Nutrient intake is crucial.
 We’ll say it again.
 But will rice and chicken give your body what it needs to rebuild the damage of an injury?

-According to an actual medical study, the nutrients that are most important to injury recovery includevitamin A, vitamin C and zinc.
+According to medical studies, the nutrients that are most important to injury recovery includevitamin A, vitamin C and zinc.

 Amino acids are also important, so maintain your protein intake, but those vitamins will enable your body to recover faster following sports injuries.